Board of Trustees

 Clemetson also currently serves on the Nevada Golf Course Owners Association as a board director since 2014.
 His main focus on the board is representing the association on all legislative issues that involve the golf industry within the state of Nevada.
 Clemetson also co-founded and currently serves as board president for the Kids For Sports Foundation in Southern Nevada, which focuses on providing financial assistance to families to ensure all kids are given the opportunity to experience the positive benefits of playing organized youth sports.
 Clemetson also currently serves on the board of directors and was recently elected president of Primm South Real Estate Company, a land holdings company that owns and manages property in Primm, Nevada.

 Clemetson graduated from the University of the Pacific in 1993 where he played Division I men’s basketball.
 Clemetson and his wife, Deborah, moved from the Bay area to Reno in 2015.
 They have two children at Sage Ridge, and he coaches Varsity basketball at Sage Ridge and with a Northern Nevada AAU basketball program.

-He graduated Magna Cum Laude and second in his class from Villanova University in 1990 with a Bachelor of Science degree in Electrical Engineering.
+Mr. Gangloff graduated Magna Cum Laude and second in his class from Villanova University in 1990 with a Bachelor of Science degree in Electrical Engineering.
 He then joined General Electric Aerospace as a member of their Edison Engineering Program (EEP), a world-renowned technical management training program.
-In 1992, Mr. Gangloff was sponsored by GE for a paid leave of absence to attend graduate business school.
 He subsequently received Master of Business Administration (MBA) and Master of Management in Manufacturing (MMM) degrees from the Kellogg Graduate School of Management and the McCormick School of Engineering and Applied Science, both at Northwestern University, in 1994.
-After his graduation from Kellogg, Mr. Gangloff served as the sole northern Nevada interviewer for the Kellogg Alumni Admissions Committee from 1994-2000.